KewtPanda/Dizzle/README.md

 Python3 and pygame is needed to play this game.

 Linux installation:
-`sudo apt-get install python3 python3-pygame`
+- `sudo apt-get install python3 python3-pygame`
-run game by typing (might need sudo):
-`python3 dizzle.py`
+- `python3 dizzle.py` # run game. might need sudo

 ps. to be able to run the game, you need to be in the Dizzle folder